BirkhoffLee/AnonyPages/README.md

     <sup><i>Posting articles anonymously to Facebook Pages has never been so easy.</i></sup>
 </p>

+# Notice
+This project is no longer being maintained and if you are interested in improving it, I'll really appreciate it.
+If you want to, simply open your pull requests to the modifications and I will make you a collaborator.
+Thanks!

 # Deployment
 I strongly recommend deploying using [Docker](https://www.docker.com/).